i05nagai/memorandum/language/english_speaking.md

         * if a vehicle pulls in or pulls into somewhere, it moves in that direction and stops there
         * he pulled in at the side of the road
         * I pulled into the empty parked space
+        * Pretty soon theset two lanes will merge, and a lot of cars will
     * pull off
         * to succeed in doing something difficult
             * The goalkeeper pulled off six terrific saves